covalence-org/server/README.md

 # Netrunner

-A lightweight, high-performance proxy server for AI model APIs that enables model name aliasing, request validation, and performance monitoring.
+A firewall for your AI models.

 ## Overview